mui/material-ui/docs/src/pages/customization/components/components.md

 ### Adding new theme variants

-You can take advantage of the `variants` key of the `theme` to potentially add new variants for the Material-UI components.
+You can take advantage of the `variants` key of the `theme` to add new variants to Material-UI components.

 ```jsx
 const theme = createMuiTheme({